 Structure of the education system in Switzerland

 The first stage of education in Switzerland can be called a kindergarten, or preschool education.
 At this stage, children between the ages of 4 and 6 receive primary knowledge and skills, learn to read and write, count.
-At this stage, children are not required strict discipline, performance of any tasks and work - in the form of a game teachers communicate with children, gradually preparing them for primary school.
+At this stage, children are not required strict discipline, performance of any tasks and work - in the form of a game teachers communicate with students, gradually preparing them for primary school.

 The second stage of education in Switzerland is the Preparatory School, which involves the education of children between the ages of 6 and 12 (although there are schools that accept children in primary school age 4 years).
-The educational program in the primary school is aimed at learning foreign languages (at least two at a time), as well as comprehensive development of the child, revealing his talents and abilities.
+The educational program in the primary school is aimed at learning foreign languages (at least 2 at the same time), as well as comprehensive development of the child, revealing his talents and abilities.
 In elementary school, each teacher is given as much time and attention to each student as may be required, so starting education in Switzerland from this stage is a fairly common practice that allows the child to adapt at a comfortable pace.

-The third stage is a secondary school where children from the age of 12 to 18 are studying.
+The third stage is a secondary school where students from the age of 12 to 18 are studying.
 Finally, at the age of 18, high school graduates enter universities, where they study for up to 24 years.
 Let us consider in detail all the stages of education listed in Switzerland.

 Features of pre-school education in Switzerland

 It should be noted at once that in Switzerland kindergarten, or pre-school education, is not mandatory, although most parents prefer that their child still pass this first stage of education, and give it to elite and prestigious kindergartens in Switzerland.
 The main argument in favor of the necessity of passing this stage of education is more effective and rapid socialization and adaptation of the child both in kindergarten and in primary school in the future.
-Preschool educational institutions in Switzerland accept children from the age of four months, but this is more an exception than the rule, and in the vast majority of Switzerland's kindergartens, children aged 3 years are on training.
+Pre-school educational institutions in Switzerland accept children from the age of 4 months, but this is more an exception than the rule, and in the vast majority of Switzerland's kindergartens, children aged 3 years are on education.
 Education in kindergartens in Switzerland involves betrothal in a predominantly game form, extra time for sleep ("sleep hour"), as well as high-quality, delicious and balanced meals.
 In addition, the vast majority of kindergartens have their own developed infrastructure, including a sports hall and a swimming pool.

-It should be emphasized, however, that not only private preschool educational institutions (which are open more than three hundred throughout the country) operate in Switzerland - there are a huge number of state kindergartens (more than four thousand educational institutions).
+It should be emphasized, however, that not only private preschool educational institutions (which are open more than 300 throughout the country) operate in Switzerland - there are a huge number of state kindergartens (more than 4,000 educational institutions).
 While private preschools are paid, state kindergartens are partly paid from the budgets of the cities in which they are located.
 The most popular and prestigious pre-school educational institutions in Switzerland in most cases work half a day, while offering the services of the highest quality.
 At the same time, a number of pre-school educational institutions accept children for the whole day, however, such cases are rare.

 In the overwhelming majority of cases, pre-school educational institutions in Switzerland work in primary schools, and after the children are 5-6 years old they move to the corresponding primary school.
 This avoids additional stress for the child when moving from one educational institution to another, due to the need to get used to a new place, teachers and peers.
 At the moment, pre-school and primary educational institutions are gradually united on the basis of one school.
-In the future, most likely, these two stages of education in Switzerland will merge into one, and now optional preschool education will actually become mandatory.
+In the future, most likely, these 2 stages of education in Switzerland will merge into one, and now optional preschool education will actually become mandatory.

-Practically in all cantons of Switzerland the duration of education in private boarding schools of the primary level is six years.
+Practically in all cantons of Switzerland the duration of education in private boarding schools of the primary level is 6 years.
 It is necessary to emphasize that in order to enter even the most prestigious and respected primary educational institution in Switzerland, the surrender of any entrance tests in the form of examinations or tests is not necessary, that is, almost anyone can enter the primary school of Switzerland.